MICA-MNI/ENIGMA/docs/source/pages/visualization_doc/index.rst

 .. admonition:: Don't like fsaverage5?
 Relax, we got you covered!

-     The same approach can be used to map parcellated data to the Conte69 surface template; simply replace every instance of 'fsa5' with 'conte69'... easy peasy lemon squeezy!
+     The same approach can be used to map parcellated data to the Conte69 surface template; simply replace every instance of 'fsa5' with 'conte69'!
+     Easy peasy lemon squeezy 🍋

 .. tabs::